Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 3. Currently only supports node translation, frontend functionality translation is not yet supported

 ## Version History
+- v2.4.0 (2025-06-18)
+  - 🎉 **New Prompt Manager Feature**:
+    - Added intelligent prompt embedding functionality for all CLIP text encoder nodes
+    - Supports CRUD operations for prompts with a modern management interface
+    - Supports import/export of prompt files in JSON format

 - v2.3.1 (2025-05-27)
   - Improved UI, added theme options, and fixed bugs.